New Zealand greater short-tailed bat: Species biology

-Very little is known about the biology of the species, since it was not recognized as a separate species until after it is believed to have become extinct.
+Very little is known about the biology of the species, since it was not recognised as a separate species until after it is believed to have become extinct.
 Edgar Stead visited Taukihepa/Big South Cape Island in 1936 and made several observations.
-He described the species as flying no more than “ten feet above the ground” and always after dusk.
+He described the species as flying no more than "ten feet above the ground" and always after dusk.
 At one point he found seven bats roosting in a tree cavity in a state of torpor.
 After capturing a few and putting them in a cage they crawled around on the floor, much like New Zealand lesser short-tailed bats are known to do.
 As well as roosting in tree cavities, it is known that they roosted in granite caves on Taukihepa/Big South Cape Island and Rerewhakaupoko/Solomon Island.

 The few existing photos show that this species had dark-brown fur and darker wings.
 Nothing is known about their natural diet; however, it is likely to be similar to the diet of the closely related lesser short-tailed bat, which eats insects, especially beetles, flies, and moths, as well as flowers, fruit, nectar, and pollen.
-As a highly endangered member of an ancient evolutionary family, the species is accorded a high ranking on the EDGE list of mammals, sitting fourth.
+As a highly endangered member of an ancient evolutionary family, the species is accorded a high ranking on the EDGE list of mammals, sitting ninth.

 Distribution

-Sub-fossil evidence suggests that M. robusta was widespread throughout New Zealand until the arrival of the Polynesian rat/Kiore.
+Sub-fossil evidence suggests that M. robusta was widespread throughout New Zealand until the arrival of the Polynesian rat (kiore).
 There are no records of this species from the North Island and South Island since the arrival of Europeans and it was probably restricted to several islands near Stewart island/Rakiura by this time.
 The only records from the twentieth century are from caves on Taukihepa/Big South Cape Island and Rerewhakaupoko/Solomon Island.
 Here it survived in the absence of rats until the 1960s.